LaunchCodeEducation/lchs/src/chapters/css/bootstrap.rst

 Try It!
 -------

-The editor below contains some plain, boring HTML.
+The editor below contains some plain HTML.
 It *also* includes the link to the Bootstrap style rules.
 Explore the Bootstrap website and add class attributes to the HTML tags.
 Make the page look more interesting!

 .. admonition:: Tip